Sophie B. Hawkins: Politics

 In August 2007, Hawkins headlined the first Los Angeles Women's Music Festival in support of its dual agenda of supporting animal rescue groups and promoting and supporting female musicians.
 Hawkins is a long-time supporter of animal rights.

-In February 2008, Hawkins re-recorded her hit "Damn I Wish I Was Your Lover" as "Damn, We Wish You Were President" in support of presidential candidate Hillary Clinton.
+In February 2008, Hawkins re-recorded her song "Damn I Wish I Was Your Lover" as "Damn, We Wish You Were President" in support of presidential candidate Hillary Clinton.
 Hawkins also wrote in her blog, "Hillary Clinton's achievements come from her heart.
 She has initiated so much positive change for families, children, victims of crime and the environment in her struggle for the forward movement of America and the working people of this nation."

 In May 2010, Hawkins began supporting Waterkeeper Alliance, an organization of on-the-water advocates who patrol and protect more than 100,000 miles of rivers, streams and coastlines in North and South America, Europe, Australia, Asia and Africa.
-She donated 100% of the proceeds of her single "The Land, the Sea, and the Sky" to the organization.
+She donated all of the proceeds of her single "The Land, the Sea, and the Sky" to the organization.

 In February 2011, Hawkins performed at the Big Gay Party event staged by GOProud, an organization of gay conservatives, as part of the year's Conservative Political Action Conference festivities.
-In an after-show interview in the reason.tv documentary "Liberal in Bed, Conservative in the Head: Sophie B. Hawkins."
-Hawkins gave her views on issues such as gun ownership, the free market, limited government and identity politics.
+In an after-show interview in the reason.tv documentary "Liberal in Bed, Conservative in the Head: Sophie B. Hawkins", Hawkins gave her views on issues such as gun ownership, the free market, limited government and identity politics.

-In 2017, Hawkins lent her voice in support of LGBTQ youth suicide prevention organization, The Trevor Project's, 20th Anniversary celebration video campaign.
+In 2017, Hawkins lent her voice in support of LGBTQ youth suicide prevention organization The Trevor Project's 20th Anniversary celebration video campaign.